Annie Beustes

-Annie Beustes (born 15 June 1945) is a New Caledonian politician.
+Annie Beustes (born 15 June 1945) is a French politician in New Caledonia.
 She has served in the Congress of New Caledonia as a member of The Rally–UMP, and is anti-independence; she also served in the government of Jean Lèques.

 She served a short term as Vice President of the Government of New Caledonia in August 2007, and was succeeded by Déwé Gorodey of the Kanak and Socialist National Liberation Front (FLNKS: Front de Libération Nationale Kanak et Socialiste).